Skip to navigation Skip to content

 Check the customer’s Collection Summary window to determine the source of the payment, for example the payer, EW, s72A notice.

-Note: seek SO5 assistance before remitting and refunding paid late payment penalties (LPP).
+Seek SO5 assistance before remitting and refunding paid late payment penalties (LPP).
 Remitting and refunding paid LPP’s draws funds from consolidated revenue.
 The criteria for remitting LPP’s must be met otherwise this is not an authorised use of consolidated revenue.
+See Child support late payment penalties and estimate penalties.

 If unable to confirm the source of the payment, escalate to a SO5 to get advice before proceeding.